Man dies in fall from rocks at state park in Chisago County

 Authorities said the Hanover man was off the trail in a rocky portion of the park in Taylors Falls when he fell Saturday night.

-The Chicago County Sheriff's Office identified the victim as Nathan Darval.
+The Chisago County Sheriff's Office identified the victim as Nathan Darval.
 He was taken by ambulance to a hospital in St. Croix Falls, Wisconsin where he died.

 The incident remains under investigation.